-To fulfil the degree requirements, students must complete a minimum of ★36 in Science Psychology courses, or PSYCO 258 and a minimum of ★33 in Science Psychology courses.
-At least ★12 must be in Science Psychology courses at the 300-level or above.
-Students may take a maximum of ★48 from PSYCO courses listed in the Arts and Science Course Listing sections.
+To fulfil the degree requirements, students must complete a minimum of \star 36 in Science Psychology courses, or PSYCO 258 and a minimum of \star 33 in Science Psychology courses.
+At least \star 12 must be in Science Psychology courses at the 300-level or above.
+Students may take a maximum of \star 48 from PSYCO courses listed in the Arts and Science Course Listing sections.

-An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Psychology (see

-§163.1.9 for guidelines to the program).
+An Industrial Internship Program, similar to a co-op program, is offered to students in the Specialization or Honors programs in Psychology (see \$163.1.9 for guidelines to the program).
 The Industrial Internship designation will appear on the degree parchments of students who have participated in the program.

-Students approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 931 and 932, starting in May, September or January.
-During the program, student are considered fulltime students of the University.
-Work experience courses have no weight and are graded credit/no credit, and recorded on the student's transcipt.
+Students who have completed PSYCO 212 (or equivalent) and the third year of their program and who are approved to enter this stream register for a continuous sequence of at least two work experience (WKEXP) courses 931 and 932, starting in May or September.
+During the program, student are considered full-time students of the University.
+Work experience courses have no weight and are graded credit/no credit, and recorded on the student's transcript.
 The Industrial Internship Program Advisor maintains contact at approximately three-month intervals with the student and the person designated by the employer to be responsible for the student's progress.
 This arrangement ensures satisfaction on all sides.
 If the review shows the situation is not satisfactory, the internship may be terminated and the student would then return to classes at the next available opportunity.
-The graduation requirements for the Industrial Internship program designation include successful completion of at least WKEXP 931 and 932 plus PSYCO 400.
-PSYCO 400 must be taken in the first term immediately following completion of the WKEXP period.
-If required by the employer, the student's written report and oral presentation in PSYCO 400 may be classified confidential.
+The graduation requirements for the Industrial Internship program designation include successful completion of at least WKEXP 931 and 932 plus PSYCO 410.
+PSYCO 410 must be taken in the first term immediately following completion of the WKEXP period.
+If required by the employer, the student's written report and oral presentation in PSYCO 410 may be classified confidential.
 The employer also assesses the student's performance during the work term.
-Based on the student's written report and oral presentation, and the report from the employer, students are awarded a grade in PSYCO 400.
+Based on the student's written report and oral presentation, and the report from the employer, students are awarded a grade in PSYCO 410.